 The documentation database is located, by default, under (chicken-home) in the chicken-doc/ directory.
 If you have installed it in a different location, set the CHICKEN_DOC_REPOSITORY enviroment variable:

-Download your preferred format and extract it into the default location (chicken-home) or into some other writable directory of your choice.
-For example, on UNIX:
+Download your preferred format---either documentation version can be served from Chicken 4 or Chicken 5---and extract it into the default location (chicken-home) or into some other writable directory of your choice.

 Occasionally, or when the repository format changes significantly, you should wipe out your repository before extracting a new one, to get rid of dead wood.
 Simply delete the directory shown by the following command: